verilog-to-routing/vtr-verilog-to-routing/vtr_flow/benchmarks/titan_blif/README.rst

 The `Titan <http://www.eecg.utoronto.ca/~kmurray/titan/>` benchmarks are distributed seperately from VTR due to their large size.

 The Titan repo is located under /home/kmurray/trees/titan on the U of T EECG network.
-Memebers of Betzgrp have read/write privileges.
+Memebers of Vaughn Betz's research lab have read/write privileges.

 To integrate them into VTR run: